ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 * edit_meta_jor.side

-This is a Seleniium IDE (browser plugin) script to run the "edit_metadata" journey.
+This is a Selenium IDE (browser plugin) script to run the "edit_metadata" journey.